-1. INTRODUCTION
+1 INTRODUCTION

-Gladstone Regional Council has developed a Mosquito Management Plan (MMP) in accordance with the Mosquito Management Code of Practice developed by the Local Government Association of Queensland.
-This Plan was also put together to satisfy Council's legislative responsibilities to effectively manage a practical control program.
+Gladstone Regional Council (GRC) has developed a Mosquito Management Plan (MMP) in accordance with the Mosquito Management Code of Practice produced by the Local Government Association of Queensland (LGAQ).

-Gladstone Regional Councils MMP is an Operational Program that gives guidance to the region on the control and management of seasonal mosquitoes.
-The MMP presents an integrated approach, which examines various control measures that can be used to minimise the number of adult mosquitos present in populated areas and to reduce the risk of mosquito-borne disease
+GRC's MMP is an operational program that gives guidance to the region on the control and management of seasonal mosquitoes.
+The MMP presents an integrated approach, which examines various control measures that can be used to minimise the number of adult mosquitoes present in populated areas and to reduce the risk of mosquito-borne disease.